rstacruz/mocha-standard/README.md

 This offers a finer alterantive to adding *standard* into package.json's `scripts.test` block.

-* Runs in the same node process as mocha, removing maybe 500-1000ms of startup time.
+* Runs in the same node process as mocha, removing maybe 500ms of startup time.
-* Use `mocha --watch` to recheck for style failures. `standard` is used programatically, removing a huge overhead in re-running it repeatedly with `--watch`.
+* Use `mocha --watch` to recheck for style failures. `standard` is used programatically, removing a huge overhead (around 1500ms) in re-running it repeatedly with `--watch`.
 * Painlessly integrate standard into your travisci.org tests.

+(Your speed gains may be a bit different from my Pentium II, of course.)

 [![Status](http://img.shields.io/travis/rstacruz/mocha-standard/master.svg)](https://travis-ci.org/rstacruz/mocha-standard/ "See test builds")